kin-labs/kin-android-ramp-demo/README.md

     }
 }
 ```
-After rebuilding the project we should be ready to connect KIN to the App
+After rebuilding the project we should be ready to connect Kin to the App

-### 2. Connecting to KIN
+### 2. Connecting to Kin
 > Before taking your app to production, you should register it to receive your own App Index and have Kin Foundation (KF) cover transaction fees.
 Learn more here: https://portal.kin.org/login

-To quickly get started with KIN inside an Android app, KF created the [KIN-Starter-Kit for Android](https://github.com/kintegrate/kin-starter-android/blob/main/app/src/main/java/com/kin/kin/Kin.kt).
+To quickly get started with Kin inside an Android app, KF created the [Kin-Starter-Kit for Android](https://github.com/kintegrate/kin-starter-android/blob/main/app/src/main/java/com/kin/kin/Kin.kt).
 We will add the `Kin.kt` code to our project:

 ```
 package com.example.kimramp